giannistek1/rpd-player/README.md

 - Todo: Easy way to share your playlist with other people when they have the app or send them a textual list.
 - Todo: Easy way to randomize your playlist with good variety.
 - Todo: Language variety (Kpop, cpop, jpop, tpop)
+- Songs are 30% louder than usual, which is ideal for people with smaller speakers.
+- Todo: No double songparts any more in your playlist

 # Feature summary
 - Music Player app for (kpop) random play dances.
 Includes playing, pausing and moving the audio progress slider.